AlexInABox/custom-hds/README.md

 ## Roadmap

 - [ ] Discord Status Integration using BetterDiscord (or vanilla client dunno)
+- [ ] localization or like language thingies
 - [ ] turing machine
     - [ ] my teacher would love it!